-- Wear eye protection in addition to their facemask to ensure the eyes, nose, and mouth are protected from exposure to respiratory secretions during patient care encounters. - Wear an N95 or equivalent or higher-level respirator, instead of a facemask, for: - Aerosol generating procedures (refer to CDC Which procedures are considered aerosol generating procedures in healthcare settings FAQ) and - Surgical procedures that might pose higher risk for transmission if the patient has COVID-19 (e.g., that generate potentially infectious aerosols or involving anatomic regions where viral loads might be higher, such as the nose and throat, oropharynx, respiratory tract) (refer to CDC Surgical FAQ). - Respirators with exhalation valves are not recommended for source control and should not be used during surgical procedures as unfiltered exhaled breath would compromise the sterile field. - For HCP working in areas with minimal to no community transmission, HCP should continue to adhere to Standard and Transmission-Based Precautions, including use of eye protection and/or an N95 or equivalent or higher-level respirator based on anticipated exposures and suspected or confirmed diagnoses.
-Universal use of a facemask for source control is recommended for HCP.
+- Wear an N95 or equivalent or higher-level respirator, instead of a facemask, for: - Aerosol generating procedures (refer to CDC Which procedures are considered aerosol generating procedures in healthcare settings FAQ) and - Surgical procedures that might pose higher risk for transmission if the patient has COVID-19 (e.g., that generate potentially infectious aerosols or involving anatomic regions where viral loads might be higher, such as the nose and throat, oropharynx, respiratory tract) (refer to CDC Surgical FAQ). - Universal Eye Protection for HCP: HCP should wear eye protection during patient care encounters to ensure the eyes are also protected from exposure to respiratory secretions.

+HCP working in areas with minimal to no community transmission should continue to adhere to Standard and Transmission-Based Precautions based on anticipated exposures and suspected or confirmed diagnoses.
+This might include use of eye protection, an N95 or equivalent or higher-level respirator, as well as other PPE.
+In addition, universal use of a well-fitting facemask for source control is recommended for HCP if not otherwise wearing a respirator.